HassanAbdelrahman/Bayesian-Collective-Reserving-Simulation/README.md

 - generate both synthetic scenarios;
 - construct the observed, RBNS, and IBNR regions at the valuation date;
 - calculate the oracle expected liability under the known DGP;
-- fit the Full and Baseline Bayesian models;
+- fit the Full and Baseline Bayesian simulation models;
 - calculate the Paid Chain Ladder benchmark; and
 - reproduce the summary statistics reported above.